 If you are unable to buy any of the expensive toys, don’t worry.
 The good old sun is still a reliable bed bug killer…as long as it shines in the right temperatures.

 You can use this on items that can’t be washed, such as some types of carpets, bed covers inside duvets.
-Also, check how dryer kill bed bugs.
+Also, check how the dryer kills bed bugs.

 4. Use Approved pesticides

-The bed bug is resistant to many known pesticides and thus, your normal insecticide will not do the trick.
-Mostly, this is because they aren’t concentrated enough to penetrate the bed bugs tough cuticle so as it has the desired effect.
+The bed bug is resistant to many known pesticides, and thus, your normal insecticide will not do the trick.
+This is mostly because they aren’t concentrated enough to penetrate the bed bugs tough cuticle so as it has the desired effect.

 Compounds such as silica gels can work well.
 You will most likely come across these gels severally when you buy electronics or clothing items as they are used to prevent the accumulation of moisture on electronic items during shipping and/or storage.

 These gels contain high concentrations of silicon dioxide, which is highly absorbent and, thus, will absorb the insect’s cuticle waxes faster than D.E.

 Also, unlike D.E, these silica gels can work one time, needing a bug to crawl over the dusted surface just once for it to be effective, and because it is highly absorbent, it will kill the bug in a far shorter time than the D.E.

 5. Use 91% Rubbing Alcohol